Bynaryman/ttgf0p2-mult-with-fa/docs/info.md

 2. Run `make -C test` for the full Cocotb suite or `make -C test sim` for the Icarus-only path.
 3. Inspect `test/results.xml` or `test/tb.vcd` for pass/fail information and waveforms.

-The regression drives several operand pairs, waits one clock for the registered product, and checks that `uo_out` matches the expected 8-bit multiply result after reset comes up.
+The regression mirrors the byte-stream protocol in Python, drives a deterministic sequence of 8-bit values into `ui_in`, and compares the observed low byte of the product against the model each cycle.
+A second test drops `ena` to verify the output register freezes when the pipeline is disabled.

 ## External hardware

-- Drive the Tiny Tapeout UI bus with two 4-bit values (`ui_in[3:0]` = A, `ui_in[7:4]` = B).
-Update on the rising clock edge while `ena` is asserted.
+- Stream 8-bit values onto `ui_in[7:0]` while `ena` is asserted.
+Every three bytes update one operand register, and the following three update the other; no extra framing is required.
-- Observe the 8-bit registered product on `uo_out[7:0]` with LEDs, a logic analyzer, or a microcontroller.
+- Observe the replicated “product-nonzero” flag on `uo_out[7:0]` with LEDs, a logic analyzer, or a microcontroller.
 - Leave all `uio` pins floating or tied low; they are unused inputs in this design.